KRChapman/workingTogether/README.md

 git remote -v
 ```

-**6.** It is always advised to take a pull from the upstream repository to your master branch to keep it even with the main project(updated repository).
+**6.** It is always advised to take a pull from the upstream repository to your main/master branch to keep it even with the main project(updated repository).

 ```
 git pull upstream  main(or master)